 Frontline healthcare workers have been integral to the global response to COVID-19.
 Despite the hardships and health risks, tens of millions of essential frontline workers continue to do their jobs during the COVID-19 pandemic.
 These workers have demonstrated courage, compassion, and selflessness during these times.
 In addition to battling endless hours, draining shifts, staff shortages, and deficient supplies, most are isolated from their families, affecting them emotionally and physically.

-Additionally, the Metro Atlanta Chamber will present its Heroes of Global Health Award to Dr. Valerie Montgomery Rice, President and Dean of Morehouse School of Medicine, and Maria Thacker-Goethe, CEO of the Center for Global Health Innovation and the President and CEO of Georgia Bio.
+Additionally, the Metro Atlanta Chamber will present its Heroes of Global Health Award to Dr. Valerie Montgomery Rice, President and CEO of Morehouse School of Medicine, and Maria Thacker-Goethe, CEO of the Center for Global Health Innovation and the President and CEO of Georgia Bio.
 “The world’s leaders in global health call metro Atlanta home, and we are proud to sponsor the Heroes of Global Health Award,” said Metro Atlanta Chamber President and CEO Katie Kirkpatrick.
 “Dr. Valerie Montgomery Rice and Maria Thacker-Goethe embody the ‘Hero’ spirit – opening Atlanta’s doors to the global community, leading teams solving the most challenging global health problems, and displaying the heart and fortitude to serve.
 Their dedication and leadership advance global health in Atlanta and around the world.”